A hypergraph bandwidth theorem: A directed setup

 \begin{restatable}[Hamilton connectedness]{theorem}{thmframeworkconnectednessrobust} Let $1/k, 1/r \geq {1/s_1} \gg 1/s_2 \geq 1/s_3 \gg 1/n$.
 Let $\P$ be a family of $s_1$-vertex $k$-graphs that admits a Hamilton framework.
 Let $G$ be a $k$-graph on $n$ vertices that satisfies $s_1$-robustly $\P$.
 Then there is an $n$-vertex $[k]$-digraph $G' \subset \ori{C}(G) \cup \ori{C}(\partial G)$ that satisfies $(r,s)$-robustly $\hamcon$ for every $s_2 \leq s \leq s_3$. \end{restatable}

-The outcome of \cref{thm:framework-connectedness-robust} turns out to be a suitable interface for relating results on Hamilton cycles in a dense environment to so-called random robust setting.
+The outcome of \cref{thm:framework-connectedness-robust} turns out to be a suitable interface for relating results on Hamilton cycles in a dense environment to the so-called random robust setting.
 In particular, it follows from our work with Joos~\cite{JLS23} that all results from \cref{sec:background+applications} on Hamilton cycles and their powers are still valid in the random robust setting and moreover admit counting versions.
+Moreover, as already mentioned after \cref{con:thresholds}, it follows that \cref{con:thresholds} implies a conjecture of Kelly, Müyesser and Pokrovskiy~\cite[Conjecture 8.1]{KMP23} on optimal thresholds for Hamiltonicity in the random robust setting.